SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 ## Configuring the PA framework

-To set up the initial configuration of the PA Framework go to *Automation* and run the *SRM_Setup* Automation script that can be found in the *PA* subfolder in the *automation scripts* tab and eponymous folder.
+To set up the initial configuration of the PA Framework go to *Automation* and run the *SRM_Setup* Automation script.

 To do so, double-click *SRM_Setup* and then select *Execute*.